DimitarChristoff/mailcheck/README.md

 -----------
 Mailcheck currently uses the [sift3](http://siderite.blogspot.com/2007/04/super-fast-and-accurate-string-distance.html) string similarity / distance algorithm by [Siderite](http://siderite.blogspot.com/).

-As an alternative to the `String.distance` exported by `String.distance.js`, you can use [String.levenstein](http://mootools.net/forge/p/string_levenshtein), though the results may vary slightly.
+As an alternative to the `String.distance` exported by `String.distance.js`, you can use [String.levenstein by thinkphp](http://mootools.net/forge/p/string_levenshtein), though the results may vary slightly.

 Tests
 -----